SystemsApproach/sdn/onos.rst

     provide scalable performance and high availability.

-:numref:`Figure %s <fig-ha>` illustrates ONOS scaling across multiple instances, where the set of instances share network state via Atomix Maps.
-The figure also shows each instance being responsible for a subset of the underlying hardware switches.
+:numref:`Figure %s <fig-ha>` illustrates ONOS scaling across multiple instances, where the set of instances shares network state via Atomix Maps.
+The figure also shows that each instance is responsible for a subset of the underlying hardware switches.
 Should a given instance fail, the remaining instances use the Atomix leader-election primitive to select a new instance to take its place, thereby ensuring high